-It took me years to be able to say “I learn this language only to read books, I am not interested in communicating with natives”.
+I am learning Japanese on my own and my main goal is to read Japanese novels.
+As a result, I mainly focused (and am still focusing) on improving my reading skills.
+It took me years to be able to say “I learn this language only to read books, I am not interested in communicating with natives” and not be ashamed of it.

-I once heard a professor say that the main purpose of a language was to communicate and that learning only to read was nonsense, that a language was, first of all, a spoken act.
+I once heard a professor say that the main purpose of a language was to communicate and that learning with books (reading and translating) was nonsense, that a language was, first of all, a spoken act.
 Since then, I started feeling unqualified or even unauthorised to say “learning languages is my favourite hobby” because I am not a social person and I usually prefer spending my time alone than with other people, except for close relationships.

 As a consequence, I ended up being ashamed of my speaking level and of the gap that created itself between my reading/test level and my communication skills.
 What is strange is that I even started feeling guilty and sometimes hid the fact that I could read in a language (but could not speak).
-I prefered to deny any competence than to admit they were not equal.
+It somehow felt easier to deny any competence in a language than to admit that I could read but not speak.

 I don’t know why, but it took me a long time to realise that, what I was despising in myself and admiring in this friend was exactly the same thing.
 And of course, being able to read a language without speaking it is a thousand time more glorious than not knowing the language at all.